veegee/guv/README.rst

 - **pyuv_cffi** (supported fully on CPython and pypy3, very fast), this is highly-experimental and a work-in-progress.
 Requires libuv >= 1.0.0
+- **pyuv** (complete implementation, not supported on pypy3)
 - **epoll** (currently the fastest for pypy3, and very fast on CPython)
-- **pyuv** (complete implementation, not supported on pypy3)

-In order to select a specific hub type or list of hub types to try, set the ``GUV_HUBS`` environment variable to one or more comma-separated hub names from the above list.
-Default is pyuv_cffi.
+In order to select a specific hub type, set the ``GUV_HUB`` environment variable to a hub name from the above list; default is pyuv_cffi.

 pyuv_cffi Status
 ----------------

 - Currently implemented handles: Loop, Handle, Idle, Prepare, Timer, Signal, Poll
-- No memory leaks on CPython as well as pypy3

 To do
 -----

 - Address all ``FIXME`` items (these are critical)
+- Rewrite high-priority "greenified" modules: threading and database
 - Rewrite greenthread and greenpool
-- Rewrite high-priority "greenified" modules: threading
-- Check and update remaining "greenified" modules; these may have been broken after the core event loop rewrite.
+- Check and update remaining "greenified" modules; these may have been broken after the core rewrite.
+- Rewrite the patcher module
-- Optimize the WSGI server by using ``http-parser`` and removing the dependency of socket.makefile().
+- Optimize the WSGI server by using ``http-parser`` and removing the dependency of socket.makefile(), which seems to be slow on Python 3.

 **pyuv_cffi**